 What We Fund

-Each application for funding must fit under one or more of these strategies.
-Please review the target populations and grant examples listed here to see if your work is aligned with our current priorities:
+Each application for funding must fit under one or more of these program areas.

 All projects we fund must support resilient youth.
 These are young people, ages 14 to 26, who: